h600867/ChestX/README.md

 if you struggle here is a tutorial link: https://www.youtube.com/watch?v=DKiI6NfSIe8

 To download this notebook download the raw ChestX.ipynb(top right when you open the file).
 Open jupyter notebook and click the upload butten in the top right.
 Navigate to where you downloaded the file and select it from your files.

+You will also need to download the dataset from Mendeley(https://data.mendeley.com/datasets/jctsfj2sfn/1).
+Download and extract it to a location of your choice.
+Once you have it downloaded make sure to change the path variable in the project to the location of where you extracted the dataset.

-You should now be able to open it and run the project.
+Once this is done you should be able to run the notebook from your computer.